Pageants that empower

 The reigning Miss Oak Harbor Royalty organize and run the Miss Pioneer Way Pageant as a fundraiser for their service project.
 They teach the contestants a little dance and coach them in walks, turns, and stage presence.

-Age-group Queens and Princesses ride with the Miss Oak Harbor Royalty in the 4th of July parade.
+Age-group Queens and Princesses ride with the Whidbey Royalty in the 4th of July parade.

-Plans are underway to present the first Mr. Oak Harbor Scholarship Competition in November 2023.
-It is produced by the Mr. Oak Harbor Club, which is made up of the current year's Miss Oak Harbor Scholarship Pageant contestants.
+The Mr. Oak Harbor Scholarship Competition takes place in November.
+It is produced by the Mr. OH Club, which is made up of the current year's Miss Oak Harbor Scholarship Pageant contestants.

-The pageant is a 6-week program for high schoolers who identify as male and who live in or attend a school in the Oak Harbor School District.
+The competition is a 6-week program for high schoolers who identify as male and who live in or attend a school in the Oak Harbor School District.

 The program provides targeted coaching that focuses on personal and professional growth.
 It is a unique opportunity for young men to develop skills, gain confidence, self-esteem, and a sense of accomplishment, and to compete for college scholarships.